zimeon/iiif/demo-auth/README.md

 ## Issues with demo

+  1. Demo client does not handle failures well
-  1. Demo client does not look for or use any clientId service specified by the image server.
+  2. Demo client does not handle lifetimes of access cookies or access tokens